um-grex/grex-docs/content/english/storage/data-sharing.md

 > Note that the above example refers to /home and uses the symlink to project.
 This will not work for data sharing between different PIs because $HOME is private.
 Thus, to refer to the shared data, "real" paths on __project__ of the form /project/PI-GIDnumber/Shared_data must be used.

-Another requirements for data sharing between different research groups exists.
+Another requirement for data sharing between different research groups exists.
 Data residing under different /project trees belonging to different PIs, requires for sharing  the top project directory must be opened for "Search" only.
 An example the  ACL command, to allow for "search" access of the top directory to a group wg-abcdf, presumably with some of the directories under it being shared by a UNIX group (the 123456 is the project GUID of the PI):

 {{< highlight bash >}}
 setfacl -m g:wg-abcde:X /project/123456/